-While most students devote a lot of time and energy to studying for exams, many try to forget about the exam as soon as they take it.
+While most students devote a lot of time and energy to studying for exams, many forget what the exam tested soon after they complete it.
 But you can learn a lot by taking the time to go over a graded exam or quiz.
 Reviewing an exam can help you determine what you know and what you still need to work on.
 The review process can also help you better understand key ideas and concepts that will likely be the foundation for further learning in a course or discipline.

 Pick up your graded papers and exams